How to Recover Data from Samsung with A Broken Screen?

 (3) Find My Mobile is not available on Samsung Galaxy S3/S2.

 (4) This method is not supported in the USA.

 See How to Back Up Your Samsung Galaxy:

 - How to Transfer Text Messages from Samsung Phone to Computer Effectively?

 - How to Transfer Photos from Samsung to Computer?
 5 Proven Ways

 If your old phone's screen is cracked but still operable then it's best that you switch phones while things are still that way.
-For this, you'll again need a third-party program like Mobikin Transfer for Mobile (Windows/Mac).
-To transfer data from a broken Samsung phone to a new one, follow the detailed steps below:
+For this, you'll again need a third-party program like Mobikin Transfer for Mobile (Windows/Mac) to transfer data from a broken Samsung phone to a new one.

 If everything mentioned here fails or if you're simply not comfortable to handle this yourself then you can always send the damaged device to a professional to do the job.
 Of course, this will cost you for both the new screen and services rendered.
 Either way, once you've received your repaired phone, it's time to back up your Galaxy phone.

 It's best that you keep your external storage updated.
 In itself, a cracked or dead screen isn't such a horrific thing.
 But losing your data can be if you weren't careful enough to keep them backed up.